rse/unix-under-windows/README.md

      &rarr; `export DOCKER_HOST=tcp://localhost:2375`

 5. **Install Docker-Compose and Kubectl**:<br/>
-   Install native Linux versions of the Docker-Compose and Kubernetes Kubectl.<br/>
+   Install native Linux versions of the Docker-Compose and Kubernetes Kubectl.

    > Rationale: native Linux versions work more flawless than executing the Windows versions under WSL.